 Pros

-- Aggressive, race-oriented geometry that is stable at speed and responsive
+- Aggressive, race-oriented geometry stable at speed

-- Numerous frame mounts for bikepacking and versatility
+- Numerous mounts for bikepacking

 Cons